Featured Resources

 Claire Salant.
 Claire is a budget and policy analyst on the Social and Community Services team.
 Her portfolio focuses on the city’s social service agencies, including the Department of Social Services and the Administration for Children’s Services.
 Before coming to IBO in October 2022, she worked in education, most recently as an instructor at SEO Scholars, a free program for low-income teens in New York City.
 When not at work, Claire enjoys dancing, playing board games, seeing live performances, and hiking.
 She has a B.A. from Barnard College and a master’s in public policy from the Ford School of Public Policy at the University of Michigan

 Sarah Sayavong.
-Sarah is a senior database manager.
+Sarah is a lead database manager.
 She joined IBO in October 2015 as a SAS analyst/programmer and in 2017 was promoted to data manager.
 Sarah previously worked as a data analysis consultant for UNICEF and was involved in research and program evaluation for the Department of Family and Community Medicine at Saint Louis University.
 Raised in a small town in Illinois, Sarah has lived in New York City since April 2015.
 She enjoys ballet, opera, and the symphony and claims to have the best cat in the world.
 Sarah received her master’s in public health and B.A. from Washington University in St. Louis.

 Indera Segobind.
 Indera became one of IBO’s first employees when she joined the agency in May 1996.
 She is now IBO's director of administration.
 Before coming to IBO, Indera held administrative positions in the Offices of the Public Advocate and City Comptroller for 10 years.
 A native of Guyana, she now lives in Brooklyn and keeps an herb garden year-round.
 Indera earned an A.D. in liberal arts from LaGuardia Community College.

 Tara Swanson.
-Tara joined IBO in September 2006 as communications assistant and is now the production coordinator for our digital and print publications and resources.
+Tara joined IBO in September 2006 as communications assistant and is now the senior production coordinator for our digital and print publications and resources.
 A Staten Island native who now lives in Brooklyn, Tara previously worked as the communications associate at St. Bartholomew's Church.
 When not crocheting in her off hours, Tara enjoys going to museums and then posting snarky tweets about the art.
 Tara graduated with a B.A. in English from York College of Pennsylvania.

 Alaina Turnquist.
 Alaina joined IBO in August of 2022 as the economic development budget and policy analyst focusing on small business services, the city’s Economic Development Corporation, and city planning.
 Before coming to IBO, Alaina worked in performance auditing for the City of Austin as well as at the federal level with the Government Accountability Office.
 She is originally from the Twin Cities (Minneapolis/St. Paul) where she spent time working in non-profit development for an organization specializing in food security.
 In her personal time, Alaina is an avid runner, reader, and cook.
 She enjoys discovering new music, especially anything related to theatre and classical choral music.
 Alaina received her B.A. from Bethel University and her master’s in public affairs from the University of Texas.